48 hours in Longreach

 For roadtrippers, get your playlists ready for these drive routes, which promise plenty of photo ops with red dirt and tufts of spinifex:

-No matter how you get here, be sure to soak up the atmosphere of Artesian Country, which although gripped by five years of drought, still puts on the best sunrises, sunsets and star trails in the world (although we might be biased).
+No matter how you get here, be sure to soak up the atmosphere of Artesian Country, which although gripped by years of drought, still puts on the best sunrises, sunsets and star trails in the world (although we might be biased).

 12:15PM: Check-in to your digs